freeCodeCamp/guide/src/pages/articles/miscellaneous/embed-youtube-videos-on-gitter/index.md

 ---
-title: Embed Youtube Videos On Gitter
+title: Embed Youtube Videos on Gitter
 ---
 You can add inline video to the wiki with just a google link.
 Inside the chatwiki this will show up as an embedded video.